twitter/finagle/guide/_sources/Metrics.txt

 .. _idle_apoptosis_stats:

-These client stats keep track of how frequently services--thin wrappers around connections-- die from being idle for too long.
+These client stats keep track of how frequently :doc:`Services <ServicesAndFilters>` are closed due to prolonged idleness.

 .. include:: metrics/IdleApoptosis.rst